 The University announced that from 9.00am on Monday 23rd March, student access to UAL’s academic buildings has been suspended due to the Coronavirus outbreak.
 Therefore, face-to-face teaching has been cancelled.

 Exceptionally, you will not be required to be in the UK for the rest of this academic year in order to continue your course.
 Instead, you will be permitted to study remotely and this will not affect your visa status providing you continue engaged with your course.

-If you are studying at UAL on a student visa, this guidance will explain to you what attendance and engagement is required and how this will be monitored under the current Coronavirus outbreak.
+If you are studying at UAL on a Tier 4 visa, this guidance will explain to you what attendance and engagement are required and how this will be monitored under the current Coronavirus outbreak.

 Key contact points

 Attendance and engagement is monitored by key contact points.
 Contact points has been subject to change due to Coronavirus outbreak.